wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 If rehashing is in progress, then the function `_dictRehashStep()` is called to incrementally rehash a few buckets from the first hash table to the second one.

+Function `_dictRehashStep()` wraps over `dictRehash()`.
+The latter rehashes entries by removing them from the first hash table and inserting them into the second hash table, with the values of `d->ht_used` being adjusted accordingly.
+The function returns when the first hash table becomes empty, or when `n * 10` buckets have been rehashed in the current invocation.
+The field `d->rehashidx` stores the next index of the bucket to be rehashed and is hence incremented for every rehashed bucket.

 ### Disabling Persistence